-However, these are often unsatisfactory and are frequently more hassle that they’re worth.
-Here are TheEcoStore we are big fans of Far-Infrared heating.
-While the most common method for far-infrared heating is found indoors, the outdoor patio heating heaters are becoming more and more popular.
-Low running costs and a comfortable heat make them perfect for patio installations.
+However, rugs and lugging gas cylinders around is unsatisfactory and make for more hassle that it’s worth.
+Here are TheEcoStore we are big fans of Electric patio heating (infrared).
+With Gas becoming less acceptable (as well as being inconvenient) electric patio heaters are becoming more and more popular.
+Low running costs, flexibility in terms of positioning and control together with a comfortable heat make them perfect for patio installations.

-This then heats you up as if you were standing in bright sunshine on a winter’s day.
-There’s no way you can heat up all of the air on a patio, so the only truly efficient way to heat yourself is through far-infrared.
+Infrared heats you up as if you were standing in bright sunshine on a winter’s day.
+There’s no way you can heat up all of the air on a patio, so the only truly efficient way to heat yourself is through infrared.

 How do running costs compare?

 So for a standard propane burning patio heater, you’d be looking at 16kW.
-Whereas to heat the same area using a far-infrared heater you would only need around 1.95kW.
-So at first glance the far-infrared heater would be cheaper to run, but you can’t see unless you have a look at the cost per kWh for each.
+Whereas to heat the same area using an infrared heater you would only need around 2 – 3 kW.

-For electricity, a standard tariff would be £0.11/kWh compared with a 6kg propane tank costing £0.26/kWh.
-So if you have your patio heating on for 5 hours throughout the evening, the far-infrared would cost you 55p, not bad for 5 hours of warmth!
-However, for the propane you’re looking at £1.30, which can add up over the course of the summer.
-The additional benefit of the far-infrared is that you don’t have to fill up any tanks with gas, you just plug in and let it work its magic.
+For electricity, a standard tariff would be £0.14/kWh so if you have your 2kW electric patio heating on for 5 hours throughout the evening, the far-infrared would cost you £1.40, not bad for 5 hours of warmth!

-The outdoor infrared heaters not only provide you with a very comfortable and powerful patio heating, but they also look fantastic and can fit into gardens/outside areas of modern and old properties alike.
-Coming with an integrated grill, the Aspect range includes fantastic patio heaters that will never let you down.
-With their efficient convex ceramic emitters and triple reflectors, the far infrared is spread further and father, ensuring everyone at the party stays warm throughout the night.
+Outdoor infrared patio heaters not only provide you with a very comfortable and powerful heat, but they also look fantastic and can fit into gardens/outside areas of modern and old properties alike.
+Coming with an integrated grill and different installation and control options, Herschel’s “Sunset” range is stylish, flexible and effective, ensuring everyone at the party stays warm throughout the night.

-The outdoor far infrared heaters are also emission free, unlike gas patio heaters that release carbon dioxide and some unpleasant gasses.
+The electric infrared heaters are also emission free, unlike gas patio heaters that release carbon dioxide and some unpleasant gasses.
 So they are perfect for sheltered patios.
 They operate silently, and with no glow, meaning that they don’t disturb your evening BBQ.

-One of the best things about the far-infrared heaters is the lack of any maintenance costs.
-Unlike the gas heaters they don’t have to be refilled, and unlike halogen heaters they don’t have a short lifespan.
+One of the best things about infrared heaters is the lack of maintenance costs.
+Unlike the gas heaters they don’t have to be refilled, and Herschel’s carbon filament bulbs have a very long lifespan and can be replaced.

-So far infrared is a perfect heating option for your garden or outside area.
+So electric infrared is a perfect heating option for your garden or outside area.
 Direct the heat to you and your seating area and enjoy those rare nights outside for longer!